-The Gross Domestic Product (GDP) grew year-on-year by
+Gross Domestic Product (GDP) posted a

-Net Primary Income (NPI) slowed down to
+Net Primary Income from the rest of the world (NPI) slowed down by

 LISA GRACE S. BERSALES, Ph.D.